 So, while I always try to make a warm introduction via a mutual friend, it’s often the case that it doesn’t work out as planned.
 That’s where I’ll step up and send a ‘cold’ email to the person I want to talk to.

 Here’s an example of an email I recently sent out to a cold contact to set up a meeting:

 Honestly, this email took some time to write and plan.
-I used a quite powerful persuasion technique of reciprocation – I was reaching out with a message saying I’ve ALREADY done something for the other party, and I made a request for a coffee.
+I used a quite powerful persuasion technique of reciprocation — I was reaching out with a message saying I’ve ALREADY done something for the other party, and I made a request to get together for coffee or lunch.